John Michael Montgomery: 1998–2001: Leave a Mark, Home to You, and Brand New Me

 After his Greatest Hits package came his next studio album, 1998's Leave a Mark.
 Montgomery co-produced with Petocz, accounting for the singer's first production credit.
 The album included bassist Mike Brignardello, steel guitar player Bruce Bouton (of Garth Brooks's studio band the G-Men), drummers Vinnie Colaiuta and Shannon Forrest, rhythm guitarist Biff Watson, and backing vocalist John Wesley Ryles.
 The track "You're the Ticket" was later recorded by Billy Hoffman and was a single for him in 2000.
 Montgomery co-wrote the title track with Elbert West, who would later record the song himself in 2001.
 The project's lead single was "Love Working on You", written by Jim Collins and Craig Wiseman.
 It was followed by the top-five hits "Cover You in Kisses" and "Hold On to Me" between late 1998 and early 1999.
 The latter was also a top-40 hit on the Hot 100.
 Writing for MusicRow magazine, Ron Young thought that Montgomery's vocals were stronger than on previous albums.
 He also thought that Petocz's production was "crisp and clear", although he felt some of the songs had "lightweight" lyrics.
 The album was certified gold after release, honoring shipments of 500,000 copies.

 Montgomery ended the 1990s with his sixth studio release, Home to You (1999).
 Its lead single was the Jeffrey Steele composition "Hello L.O.V.E.", which peaked at fifteen on the country charts, followed by the title track at number two.
 The third and fourth singles, "Nothing Catches Jesus by Surprise" and "You Are", both fell short of the top 40.
 Chad Brock later charted his own rendition of "You Are" between late 2003 and early 2004.
 Garth Fundis produced the album, and contributed backing vocals to both the title track and "Nothing Catches Jesus by Surprise".
-Both "Nothing Catches Jesus by Surprise" and "Your Love Lingers On" were co-written by Waylon Jennings.
+Both the latter and "Your Love Lingers On" were co-written by Waylon Jennings.
 Jason Sellers and Rebecca Lynn Howard respectively co-wrote the tracks "Love Made Me Do It" and "Love Is Our Business", and provided backing vocals to their compositions.
 Erlewine noted that the album was more focused on ballads than previous efforts, and thought its tracks had the potential to be serviced to adult contemporary formats.
 Country Standard Time writer Jeffrey B. Remz thought the album's songs were "no different than sappy ballads from previous efforts" and observed that four of the ten songs had the word "love" in the title, although he also thought the inclusion of instruments such as fiddle and Dobro retained a country sound.